 - University of California, Berkeley (J.D.
 2018; Co-Editor-in-Chief, Berkeley Journal of Employment and Labor Law); University of Pennsylvania (B.A. in Economics and International Relations magna cum laude 2010)

-- New York and U.S. District Courts for the Southern, Eastern, and Northern Districts of New York
+- New York, District of Columbia, and U.S. District Courts for the Southern, Eastern, and Northern Districts of New York

 - Served with the U.S. Department of Labor, Wage and Hour Division in the following positions: Investigator (2010-2013, 2014-2015) and Wage Survey Analyst (2013-2014)